-Domus Retreat guests and opportunity to evaluate pain levels, while learning to control discomfort with non narcotics and therapies such as biofeedback and and yoga that helps regain muscular strength and facilitate the return of endorphins (natural pain killers).
+Domus Retreat guests and opportunity to evaluate pain levels, while learning to control discomfort with non-narcotics and therapies such as biofeedback and yoga that help regain muscular strength and facilitate the return of endorphins (natural pain killers).
 Psychotherapy and massage therapy are also available.

-Our Medical director is a pain management specialist and quadruple board certified.
-We have helped opiate dependent patients from all over the world for almost two decades.
+Our medical director is a pain management specialist and quadruple board certified.
+We have helped opiate-dependent patients from all over the world for over 21 years.

 Last Updated on